-- Successful candidates will be included in the UNU-FLORESExperts Roster for a period of 2 years, in one of three bands:
+- Successful candidates will be included in the UNU-FLORES Experts Roster for a period of 2 years.

 Stage 2: Contracting

-When a request for services arises, Human Resources will contact the relevant individual(s) with the Terms of Reference, location, and dates of the assignment seeking confirmation of availability and other costs such as travel costs and subsistence allowance.
+When a request for services arises, Human Resources will contact relevant individual(s) with the Terms of Reference, location, and dates of the assignment seeking confirmation of availability, as well as other costs such travel costs and subsistence allowance, as appropriate.

 The daily fee quoted by the individual during this application process will remain as the ceiling fee and cannot be increased upwards for any offered individual assignment(s).

 UNU is committed to diversity and inclusion within its workforce, and encourages all candidates, irrespective of gender, nationality, religious and ethnic backgrounds, including persons living with disabilities to apply and become part of the organisation.

 UNU has a zero-tolerance policy on conduct that is incompatible with the aims and objectives of the United Nations and UNU, including sexual exploitation and abuse, sexual harassment, abuse of authority and discrimination.